Hz-Create/Arc_compressor/README.md

 Unnecessary files delete failed.
 ERROR --- It means that deletion of unnecessary *_LH.bin or *_LH_LH.bin failed.
 This is an error.

+successfully -- means that all processing has been completed.

-pless enter key --- This means that the process has finished.
-Please press the Enter key to exit the program.
+press enter key --- To exit the program, press the enter key.

 ## ～What to do～